nablarch/nablarch-document/en/application_framework/application_framework/libraries/system_messaging/http_system_messaging.rst

 Configure settings to use HTTP messaging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In the case of message reception, no special configuration is required other than the handler configuration of the execution control platform.
+In the case of message reception, no special configuration is required other than the handler configuration of the runtime platform.

 In the case of send message, add the following classes to the component definition.